Melizzo/uplightTechChallenge/README.md

 Objective:  Create a express server that recieves a post request and will return a HMAC token to the client.

-Installed hash.js to create HMAC token
+Installed hash.js for encryption
+Created function to convert to hex